-IT infrastructure probably sounds like the last thing you want to learn about, because admittedly it sounds incredibly boring.
-However, when you’re involved with the operation of a business; as an owner or employee, you’ll quickly find out that IT infrastructure is the framework upon which your business operates.
+IT infrastructure probably sounds like the last thing you want to learn about, because it sounds incredibly boring.
+However, when you’re part of the operation of a business; as an owner or employee, you’ll quickly find out that IT infrastructure is the frame upon which your business operates.

 IT infrastructure is the roads, tunnels and services that carry and protect your data.
 Essentially, it’s what enables your business to do the things it needs to do.
 From simple customer service emails to architectural design or healthcare data management; your IT infrastructure is responsible for it.